FriendsOfFlarum/byobu/README.md

     composer update fof/byobu
     php flarum migrate
+    php flarum cache:clear

 ## Configuration

 Enable the extension under the extensions tab in the admin area.
+By default, Byōbu will prompt users to specify a tag for their private discussion (if `flarum/tags` is enabled).
+To keep all private discussions under one tag, you may specify the tag's `slug` in the extension settings.
+At this point in time, this *must* be a primary tag.

 Make sure you configure the private discussions permission on the Admin Permissions tab to your needs;

+- Create private discussions with users
+- Create private discussions with groups
-- Create private discussions
+- Create private discussions with blockers
+- Edit recipient users of private discussions
-- Edit recipients of private discussions
+- Edit recipient groups of private discussions
+- Transform a private discussion into a public discussion

+## Notifications

+Browser alert and email notifications are available for `user` recipients of private discussions for:

+- Private discussion started
+- Private discussion replied
+- User added to private discussion
+- User left the private discussion
+- Private discussion was made public

+Notifications for `group` recipients are available for:

+- Private discussion started

+(More notification types are planned for `groups` soon)

 ## Support our work